The First Room

 At Jane's dinner table tonight, her daughter is eleven.
 An only child.

-The plan involves a joke about the family's dog at exactly the point in the meal where her parents would otherwise stop talking.
-It involves bringing up the school play, putting her hand on her father's arm at exactly the right moment at dessert, since she has noticed the squeeze produces a particular response in her mother which changes the mood for the rest of the night.
+The plan involves a joke about the family dog at exactly the point in the meal where her parents would otherwise stop talking.
+It involves bringing up the school play.
+It involves putting her hand on her father's arm at exactly the right moment at dessert, since she has noticed the squeeze produces a particular response in her mother which changes the mood for the rest of the night.
 She has a notebook under her mattress with a list of things planned for this week.
 The brownies on Wednesday.
 Standing by the door at bedtime to encourage them to kiss, even on the nights they do not want to.

 There is nobody else.
 No sibling to absorb some of the weather, to distract a parent with a question at the wrong moment, to sit beside her and give her, by their presence alone, the sense that the room's weight is shared.
 It rests on her entirely, as it once rested entirely on Jane, in a different house, many years ago, under circumstances that produced the same child: the one who learns to read a room before she can name what she is reading, who builds her sense of worth around whether the two most important people in her world are still safe with each other, who believes, in the part of her the notebook cannot reach, that if she just gets it right, the room will hold.

 What this child needs is the conversation Jane cannot yet have.
 The one that says: "I see what you have been doing.
 This is not your job.
 The marriage is not yours to manage.
 You get to be eleven."
 The repair that would shift this chain is a small one.
-A Saturday afternoon in the car, or on the home's back step, or on the edge of her bed.
+A Saturday afternoon in the car, or on the back step, or on the edge of her bed.
 Six sentences.
 The conversation will not come.
 Jane is still inside the loop she did not build, and the loop does not contain the capacity to see itself, and so the chain continues.

 Two children.
 Same eleven seconds.
 Different chains.